Prashid-Dilshan/TechFix-Management-System--SOC-/README.md

-# TechFix 3.0
+🔗 TechFix

-TechFix 3.0 is a web-based management system designed to streamline the operations of a tech solutions company.
-It provides dedicated dashboards for both administrators and suppliers, enabling efficient management of products, orders, inventory, users, and sales reporting.
-The system is developed using ASP.NET Web Forms and integrates multiple service references for handling data operations across various modules.
+Techni is an online management platform tailored to optimize the operations of a tech solutions company.
+It features specialized dashboards for administrators and suppliers, facilitating the efficient management of products, orders, inventory, users, and sales reports.
+Built with ASP.NET Web Forms, the system incorporates multiple service references to streamline data operations across its various modules.

 ## Features

-- **Admin Dashboard**: Provides a centralized interface for administrators to manage users, inventory, and orders efficiently.
+🌐 Admin Dashboard**: Provides a centralized interface for administrators to manage users, inventory, and orders efficiently.
-  - **Manage Users**: Add, edit, or remove users with role-based access controls, ensuring only authorized personnel can make changes.
+    🌟 Manage Users**: Add, edit, or remove users with role-based access controls, ensuring only authorized personnel can make changes.
-  - **Manage Inventory**: Track stock levels, update product details, and manage inventory seamlessly.
+    🌟 Manage Inventory**: Track stock levels, update product details, and manage inventory seamlessly.
-  - **Order Summary**: View and track all orders, monitor their status, and handle processing tasks.
+    🌟 Order Summary**: View and track all orders, monitor their status, and handle processing tasks.

-- **Supplier Dashboard**: A dedicated platform for suppliers to manage their product listings, orders, and sales analytics.
+🌐 Supplier Dashboard**: A dedicated platform for suppliers to manage their product listings, orders, and sales analytics.
-  - **Product Management**: Add, edit, and delete products, ensuring inventory is up-to-date.
+    🌟 Product Management**: Add, edit, and delete products, ensuring inventory is up-to-date.
-  - **Order Management**: Track order statuses, update processing, and notify customers.
+    🌟 Order Management**: Track order statuses, update processing, and notify customers.
-  - **Sales Reporting**: Access detailed sales reports to monitor product performance and sales trends.
+    🌟 Sales Reporting**: Access detailed sales reports to monitor product performance and sales trends.

-## Project Structure
+🔗 Project Structure

 ```plaintext
 TechFix3.0/